grbl/grbl/readme.txt

 Goals:
 * Runs on the atmega168
 * Runs on a standard Arduino
-* Suitable for both milling and deposition fabrication
+* Suitable for both milling and deposition fabrication (e.g. RepRap)
 * Support GCode from common free and cheap CAM-packages right out of the box
 * Optional support for a alphanumeric LCD readout, a joystick and a few buttons for program control
 * Optional support for automated cutter length calibration when milling